phil4literacy/LearnWords/docs/AboutLoadWords.md

 ## Step 5

+Maybe you have to change ``index.html`` depending on the name you have chosen for the loadWords file.

 Now open the app by starting ``index.html``.
-If it is the first time you start the program your new memorystore.js code is loaded.
+If it is the first time you start the program your new data/loadWords-nn-mm.js code is loaded.

-If you have started ``index.html`` before the exiting content is not overwritten by the new memorystore.js file.
+If you have started ``index.html`` before the exiting content is not overwritten by the new loadWords.js file.
 To do so you have to reset the database first.

 Open 'Developer tools' in the browser and 'web console'.